PeeperLab/CopywriteR/README.md

 - [ ] Remove all unix specific functions and commands
 - [ ] Clean up code
 - [ ] Compile into bioConductor package
-- [ ] Add 1kb mapability and GC-content files
 - [ ] Make names consistent and apply Rlint to code
+- [x] Add 1kb mapability and GC-content files for mouse mm9 and mm10 genomes
 - [x] Make captureRegionsBedFile optional
 - [x] Allow processing of single-end sequences
 - [x] Increase speed for generating bins in `preENCODER`